Punktum-dk/epp-service-specification/README.md

 The default `delete domain` command behaviour is to deactivate immediately, which complies with [RFC:5731].
 Not being able to complete the request will result in a error, also in compliance with [RFC:5731].
 Please see below for more information on the business process for deletion.

 The current expiration date can be obtained using the `info domain` command and is specified in the `domain:exDate` field.
 The date conforms with the required format.
+The [status code](status-codes), `pendingDelete` delete is set and can be removed either by the execution of the process after the redemption period or a [restore](#domain-restore) operation.

-The alternative approach to deletion is to set auto expire, which will cancel the domain name automatically at expiration.
+The alternative approach to deletion is to set auto expire, which will cancel the domain name subscription automatically at expiration.

 Do note that it is not possible to delete a domain name on the or after the expiration date of a domain name.
 Domain name deletion is not prohibited on the expiration date, but due to technical constraints it is recommended to set automatic expiration instead, which will have the same result.

 The deletion of a domain name results in a 30 day suspension, which is regarded as a redemption period where it is possible to restore the suspended domain name using the [restore domain](#restore-domain) command.

+The status code `serverDeleteProhibited` is set:

+- If the status `pendingCreate` is set, see [domain create](#domain-create)
+- If the status `pendingDelete` is set
+- If the domain name is on hold or blocked, meaning it has been suspended by DK Hostmaster
+- If the domain name is superordinate to a name server, which has active name service
+- If the domain completed ID-control unsuccessfully

 <a id="delete-domain-request"></a>